 Pretty in Pink

 Hello from the outside.
 This inspiring midcentury pink door is just the right hue for a design style that's retro, and comes with a little bit of feminine flair.
 The bright shade hits the sweet spot between bubblegum and blush for a vibe that's Palm Springs perfection.

 This vibrant, happy shade of yellow invites the sunshine (and sunny vibes) in.
 That's what makes yellow one of my favorite colors.
 Accessorized with a simple welcome mat and a few hanging plants, this bright door only requires minimal décor to make a big opening statement.

 This front door should be all the proof you need to decide that when it comes to doors, orange is the new black.
 It might be brunch feelings talking, but the bright hue reminds me of a perfect blood-orange mimosa.
 Needless to say, I've personally got a little orange crush on this one.

 Knock, knock.
 Who’s there?
 A fresh front door color combination.
 It doesn't get more classic that a jet-black front door, but in this case, the blush walls give the traditional shade a trendy new twist.

 If you feel most at home in neutral territory, you may want to consider going gray.
 Take this door for example: An earthy gray color sets a relaxing, inviting tone that makes pretty much anyone want to step inside.

 Bold and Blue

-When you have a clear favorite color, it's a no-brainer to paint your front door.
+When you have a clear favorite color, it's a no-brainer to paint your front door with it.
 And it's hard to beat the cool factor that comes from a vibrant blue front door like this one.
 The shade is a modern mid-blue that's not too light and not too dark.
-Best of all, it connects back to the accent colors in other favorite items like the owner's longboard.
+Best of all, it connects back to the accent colors in other favorite items, like the owner's longboard.